monero-project/monero-site/knowledge-base/user-guides/view_only.md

 - To create a view only wallet you will need to first create a "normal" wallet and get the associated viewkey and address.
 You can get them once logged in simplewallet by typing "*viewkey*" and "*address*".
 Note each of them carefully and exit simplewallet.

-- Launch a new instance of simplewallet by typing "*./simplewallet --generate-from-view-key yourViewKey:yourAddress:nameOfTheViewOnlyWallet*" where *youViewKey* is the view key you got from step 1 and *yourAddress* the associated address.
+- Launch a new instance of simplewallet by typing "*./simplewallet --generate-from-view-key yourAddress:yourViewKey:nameOfTheViewOnlyWallet*" where *youViewKey* is the view key you got from step 1 and *yourAddress* the associated address.
 The last part of the command is the name you want to give to you view only portfolio.

 - Follow the instructions from the terminal.
 To see the balance of your portfolio type "*refresh*" (bitmonerod need to be synchronised with the network first).